-- A. Except as otherwise prohibited or restricted for research and development uses, manufacturing or assembly of those items solely incidental to the use of the premises as a retail operation, excepting those processes which are offensive, obnoxious or detrimental to the neighborhood by reason of vibration, dust, smoke, fumes, noise, odor, or obnoxious waste.

-[Amended 10-27-2010 by L.L.
-No. 6-2010] - B. Signs, subject to the requirements of Article XIII. - C. Off-street parking and loading areas, subject to the requirements of Article XIV. - D. Fences. - E. Lighting facilities. - F. Except as otherwise prohibited or restricted for research and development uses, warehousing of goods on the site which are incidental to the permitted principal use thereon, or for operations which have received a special permit.
+- A. Manufacturing or assembly of those items solely incidental to the use of the premises as a research facility or retail operation and excepting those processes which are offensive, obnoxious or detrimental to the neighborhood by reason of vibration, dust, smoke, fumes, noise, odor or obnoxious wastes.
+[Amended 11-15-06 by L.L.
+10 of 2006] - B. Signs, subject to the requirements of Article XIII. - C. Off-street parking and loading areas, subject to the requirements of Article XIV. - D. Fences. - E. Lighting facilities. - F. Warehousing of goods on the site which are incidental to the permitted principal use thereon, or for operations which have received a special use permit.
 The warehouse portion of the use shall not exceed 35% of the area of the premises.
-[Amended 10-27-2010 by L.L.
-No. 6-2010] - G. Outdoor table service incidental to a restaurant or fast food establishment [Added 11-15-06 by L.L.
-10 of 2006] - H. The storage of not more than 2 commercial vehicles directly associated with and used by a Greenhouse or nursery business, or the storage of not more than 8 commercial delivery vehicles directly associated with, and used by a Business Office use of a parcel where such vehicles are stored more than 100' from any road, are located to the rear of any principal building and are adequately screened so as not to be visible from the road providing access to the parcel.
-[Added 5-24-2017 by L.L.
-1 of 2017] - I. Small engine, or equipment repair associated with a retail operation.
-[Added 5-24-2017 by L.L.
-1 of 2017].
+[Added 11-15-06 by L.L.
+10 of 2006] - G. Outdoor table service incidental to a restaurant or fast food establishment [Added 11-15-06 by L.L.
+10 of 2006]